louismullie/temp-data/markdown_final/e90f65ae-ec5a-d48d-b6d3-6adbf4a067f9.md

 Data Collection and Analysis

 Three review authors extracted data independently.
 The primary outcome measures were all-cause mortality, upper gastrointestinal bleeding, and serious adverse events.
-We undertook meta-analyses and presented results using risk ratios (RRs) with 95% confidence intervals (CIs) and I 2 values as a marker of heterogeneity.
+We undertook meta-analyses and presented results using risk ratios (RRs) with 95% confidence intervals (CIs) and I² values as a marker of heterogeneity.
 In addition, we calculated the number needed to treat to benefit (NNTTB) for the primary outcomes.
 We assessed bias control using the Cochrane Hepato-Biliary domains; determined the certainty of the evidence using GRADE; and conducted sensitivity analyses including Trial Sequential Analysis.

 Main Results